 Tucked away in south San Rafael are unexpected neighborhoods that are rural and private.
-Our favorite is the Bret Harte area on the hill that separates San Rafael from Greenbrae.
+A favorite is the Bret Harte/Southern Heights area on the hill that separates San Rafael from Greenbrae.
 Heavily wooded streets without sidewalks have a variety of homes with wonderful views of San Rafael and the Bay.

 East San Rafael

-At the east end of Point San Pedro Road, you’ll reach McNear’s Beach looking east across the Bay and China Camp State Park, an expansive park that was once the site of a Chinese settlement and shrimp fishing enterprise.
+At the east end of Point San Pedro Road, you’ll reach McNear’s Beach Park looking east across the Bay and China Camp State Park, an expansive and peaceful park that was once the site of a Chinese settlement and shrimp fishing enterprise.

 West San Rafael

 To the west of downtown San Rafael are several interesting neighborhoods, from the Victorian mansions of the Forbes area to the California cottages in Sun Valley.
 Up the hill, with expansive views of San Rafael and the hills to the south, is the Fairhills neighborhood with wide streets and large homes.